sayanarijit/RESTEasyCLI/docs/usage.md

 ### Invoking a saved request

-Saved request can be invoked any number of times using the `do` sub-command.
+Saved requests can be invoked any number of times using the `do` sub-command.

 ```bash
 recli do $request_id